w3ijie/minesweeper/README.md

 3) Add bomb counts function
   Counts the number of bombs adjacent to each position and places the count on the square.

+##minesweeperTest.java
+This holds the main method to call the create board function.